tanin47/svelte-virtual-list-by-tanin/README.md

 1. Scrolling up to the top and seeing the first row
 2. Scrolling down to the bottom and see the last row.
+3. Drag the scrollbar thumb to the bottommost.
+We should not see it flicker.